fiifi-dev/M1-Challenge-Afful-Dickson/Readme.md

-# Module 1 Challenge: Account Balancing
+# Module 1 Challenge(Dickson Afful): Account Balancing

 ### Two static methods were added at Main.
 - `getCustomers`: Parses string of customer information to a list of customers